OpenDataDSL/documentation/docs/product/User Guides/cli.md

 * Create an interactive session working with ODSL

 ## Getting Started
-Download the installer for the CLI [using this link](https://odslinstaller.z6.web.core.windows.net/cli/odsl.application)
+The CLI is included in the java SDK, download the jar file from [Maven Central Repository](https://mvnrepository.com/artifact/com.opendatadsl/odsl-sdk)

 ## Interactive Mode
-To use the CLI in interactive mode, simply run the `odsl` command without any arguments.
+To use the CLI in interactive mode, simply run the odsl without any arguments.
 When you see the ODSL prompt, type in your command, pressing enter will execute your command.

 ### Run odsl at a command prompt
 ```
-odsl
+java -jar {path to odsl-sdk jar file}
 ```

 ### Options